Transforming newborn survival

 Cost Effectiveness Analysis (available from Q2 2026)

 Detailed breakdown of programme costs, mortality reduction estimates, and comparative analyses.
-Budgets.

 Live Impact Dashboards (available from Q2 2026)